NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Results

 \subsection{Benchmark}

-Table~\ref{tab:cdnet2012_ranks} shows the results obtained after testing the 4 methods against the CDnet2012 ground-truth images using the scripts provided by Nil Goyette et al. \cite{Goyette2012}.
+Table~\ref{tab:cdnet2012_ranks} shows the results obtained after testing the 4 methods against the \gls*{cdnet2012} ground-truth images using the scripts provided by Nil Goyette et al. \cite{Goyette2012}.

-From the results shown in Table~\ref{tab:cdnet2012_ranks} it is possible to infer that the results obtained with the four methods are equivalent because all the methods were ranked in first place with the same values per metrics.
-Indexing all the algorithms in the first place was expected because the speed optimisation in version 2 of the NeuroHSMD and HSMD should not interfere with the model dynamics.
+From the results shown in Table~\ref{tab:cdnet2012_ranks} it is possible to infer that the results obtained with the four methods are the same because all the methods were ranked in first place with the same values per metric.
+Indexing all the algorithms in the first place was expected because the speed optimisation in version 2 of the \gls*{neurohsmd} and \gls*{hsmd} should not interfere with the model dynamics.
+Furthermore, the HSMDv1, HSMDv2, NeuroHSMDv1 and NeuroHSMDv2 showed poor performance in both dynamic backgrounds and low frame rate conditions, indicating that the spiking neuron model is not effective in accurately distinguishing the type of motion.
+This is likely due to the fact that in the vertebrate retina, only ganglion cells are spiking cells and the distinction between the main object and shadows is performed by other non-spiking cells.
+However, the integration of the \gls*{gsoc} algorithm and the \gls*{snn} in a new approach has significantly improved the accuracy of the \gls*{gsoc} algorithm by mimicking the basic functionality of \gls*{oms-gc}.

-Table~\ref{tab:cdnet2014_ranks} depicts the results obtained after testing 4 methods against the CDnet2014 ground-truth images using the scripts provided by Nil Goyette et al. \cite{Goyette2012}.
+Table~\ref{tab:cdnet2014_ranks} depicts the results obtained after testing 4 methods against the \gls*{cdnet2014} ground-truth images using the scripts provided by Nil Goyette et al. \cite{Goyette2012}.

-From the results shown in Table~\ref{tab:cdnet2014_ranks} it is possible to infer that the results obtained with the four methods are probaly the same because the four methods were ranked, again, in first place with the same values per metrics.
-These results were important because it is possible to infer that there has no degradation of the accuracy as consequence of the hardware acceleration.
+From the results shown in Table~\ref{tab:cdnet2014_ranks} it is possible to infer that the results obtained with the four methods are the same because the four methods were ranked first with the same values per metric.
+These results are important because it is possible to infer that there has been no degradation in accuracy as a consequence of the hardware acceleration.
+Again, the HSMDv1, HSMDv2, NeuroHSMDv1, and NeuroHSMDv2 demonstrated subpar results in dynamic backgrounds and low frame rate situations, demonstrating that the spiking neuron model is not capable of accurately identifying the type of motion.
+This is likely a result of only ganglion cells being spiking cells in the vertebrate retina, where the distinction between the main object and shadows is handled by non-spiking cells.
+However, combining the \gls*{gsoc} algorithm and the \gls*{snn} in a novel approach has significantly enhanced the accuracy of the \gls*{gsoc} algorithm by replicating the basic operations of \gls*{oms-gc}.